Twocoolguy/BrickThrower/README.md

 1. Keep the flag set to true.
 2. Allow it to damage and target the livingentity
 3. In the entitydamageentityevent class if it is a player that caused the damage, check in their inventory for an item that contains the nbt data with the special flag set to true, if this data is set to true you want to not do anything in that event.
 Basically make sure that the event isn't called.
 I also want the first item to be checked be the one in the main hand, because more than likely this is where the item is.

+4. Make it so when you attempt to pickup an item, if it has this flag it is set to false.

 Doing all of this should patch the issue.
 ## All of these patches must be tested on each main version